 It’s a myth that beekeeping doesn’t take much time.
 If you work from home or you’re retired, then beekeeping may not seem to take up much time.
 But for everyone else with day jobs that have them driving to the office every morning, not getting home until five or six in the evening or later, then walking the dog and putting supper on the table (and maybe dealing with children), beekeeping takes up a lot of time.
 And that’s just doing the beekeeping.
 Learning about it is a whole other ball game.

 For the first two years of my beekeeping, for every hour I spent working with my bees, I spent at least five hours reading and taking notes or watching instructional beekeeping videos of some kind.
 I was also happy to do it.
-For anyone who doesn’t want to read up on everything they can about honey bees and beekeeping, and for anyone who isn’t glad to spend as much time as possible with their bees, I say don’t waste your time with it, because you probably won’t enjoy it.
+I was glad to spend as much time as possible with my bees, maybe too much time.

 Someone recently asked me for some information on how to start beekeeping in Newfoundland.
-Among another things, I sent them a link to my How-To page, essentially my personal guide to beekeeping in Newfoundland, and they said, “I don’t have time to read all that.”
-To which I responded: “Then you probably don’t have time for beekeeping.”
+Among another things, I sent them a link to my Guide to Beekeeping page, essentially my personal guide to beekeeping in Newfoundland, and they said, “I don’t have time to read all that.”
+To which I say, “Then you probably don’t have time for beekeeping.”

-It may not take up as much time for people who actually have some experiential grasp of what they’re doing, but my guess is it takes about three years before anyone even begins to know what they’re doing, especially in a place like Newfoundland where most beekeepers will have to go it alone most the time.
+It may not take up as much time for people who eventually develop an experiential grasp of what they’re doing, but my guess is it takes about three years before anyone even begins to know what they’re doing, especially in a place like Newfoundland where most beekeepers will have to go it alone most the time.
+(2021 Update: Make that 10 years.
+Three years?
+What was I thinking?)
 By the end of my second year, I felt like I knew everything about beekeeping.
 But by the end of my third year, I realised I didn’t know squat.
 After my third year of beekeeping — after dealing with a colony of mean bees (which instantly takes the shine off beekeeping); after catching two swarms; after losing a colony to starvation; after getting stung in the face more than once; after dealing with mice inside a hive; after having to move my hives because my neighbours called the cops on me; after manipulating my colonies to prevent swarming — that’s when I began to learn about beekeeping.
 Everything up to that point was like kindergarten.

-July 2019 Postscript: This post edges a bit too close to things I’ve heard from certain people with too much time on their hands who want to feel important.
-I know dozens of beekeepers who have been turned off by people like that, and I don’t want to be one of those people.
-I would like to burst the bubble of the totally unrealistic ideal of beekeeping that attracts most people to beekeeping, just to save them the disappointment of a crappy beekeeping experience that ends with all their bees dying on them.
+I would like to burst the bubble of the totally unrealistic ideal of beekeeping that attracts most people to beekeeping, just to save them the disappointment of a lousy beekeeping experience that ends with all their bees dying on them.
 But that totally unrealistic vision of beekeeping is what got me into beekeeping.
 So I don’t really want to burst anyone’s bubble.
 All I can say is use that bubble wisely if you can, keeping in mind that there is a different reality beyond the Zen-filled dreamland where honey bees never sting.
-Beekeeping is sweaty and dirty work most of the time and requires a lot of thought and effort to do it right.
+Beekeeping is sweaty and dirty work most of the time and requires a lot of thought and effort and attention to detail to do it right.
 Beekeeping can be immensely rewarding, but it takes more time (and money) than most people initially realise.